badsyntax/github-action-render-template/README.md

 - Renders any handlebars template
 - Accepts any inputs via JSON string
-- Outputs escape string that can be used as input to a different Action
+- Outputs an escaped string that can be used as an input to a different Action

 ## Getting Started